CollinHeist/TitleCardMaker/docs/getting_started/import_settings.md

 # Import TitleCardMaker YAML Settings

+!!! tip "Recommendation"

+    Unless you are _really_ against filling out text boxes, I strongly recommend skipping any YAML importing.
+It is generally more error-prone, and sometimes even slower than entering the info manually.

 !!! note "Applicability"

     This page is only applicable to users who have old YAML preferences files